trumpiter-max/Trumpiter-max.github.io/_security-wiki/network/02-Network-insfrastrucure.md

 - Pros: not advertised, less resoures, make network more security, route is known.
 - Cons: more time-consuming, effort for configure, maintainance, and scaling.

+**Note**: the machine uses static IP need to set up **default gateway** (IP of interface router) for sending data to router.
+For connecting the Internet, the machine need setting up default network (0.0.0.0).

 Types of static routers:

 - **Standard**: route for determined static routes.